 Not far from the Old Town is the big sandy beach with clear water.
 You can rent a lounge and an umbrella for a few hours or get a drink at a nearby beach cafe.

 Modern Beach can get busy during the high season but it is not as crowded as the beaches of Mamaia.
-So enjoy!
+Enjoy a bit of sun and sand here.
+You also have two other opportunities to see beaches later in the day.

 Built between 1995 and 1997, the church was constructed entirely with timber.
 Plus, the architecture is quite different from everything else in Constanta.
 It has all the characteristics of the traditional wooden churches of Maramures, which is in the mountainous region of northern Transylvania.